 Campers like it because it is small and light, consists of three basic parts, generates no paper waste, and is easy to clean.
 It does not require electricity or a separate vessel to boil water; all you need is a source of heat.
 But when I read all the raving reviews on its coffee quality I thought, “Forget camping; I need one for the house!”

 Moka Pots come in several different sizes because each one only makes a certain amount of coffee.
 The thing to remember is that the cup sizes are demitasse; they are not big American cups.
-My 6-cup pot makes about two regular cups.
+My “6-cup” pot makes the equivalent of one big, or two small cups.
 The coffee is pretty strong, however, fairly close to an espresso.
-You can water it down a bit and get 3-4 cups of Americano coffee from the 6-cup pot.
+You can water it down a bit and get maybe three cups of Americano coffee from the 6-cup pot.

 The classic Moka Pot is made from aluminum, which does a nice job of retaining the coffee’s heat if you are roughing it.
 If you have an induction stovetop or prefer to avoid aluminum, they are also available in stainless steel.